Selena Gomez Spotted On Film Set With Rumored Boyfriend, Caleb Stevens

 — TMZ (@TMZ) July 14, 2018

 Stevens is the younger brother of one of Gomez’s closest friends, Raquelle Stevens.
-The seven years younger cutie graduated from California’s Loyola High School of Los Angeles in June 2017.
+The seven-years-younger cutie graduated from California’s Loyola High School of Los Angeles in June, 2017.

 Neither Gomez nor Stevens have commented on their rumored coupling, but some media outlets are reporting that they are not in a relationship.